thefstop/run_analysis/codebook.md

 ```

 ###For each observation, the data shown represents the mean for that variable for all instances of that  Subject and Activity.
+The units for each variable are described above.

 ####Variable List